 Office Holdings Limited (‘Office’) employs more than 250 employees located in Great Britain.
 We are therefore required by the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 to publish an annual gender pay gap report.

 This report shows the difference between the average earnings of United Kingdom male and female employees of Office, regardless of role seniority.
 The report also reflects differences in the average bonuses earned by such employees, the percentages of male and female employees receiving a bonus, and the proportions of males and females in each pay quartile of our workforce.

-The report outlines the gender pay gap for Office for 2018, calculated as per the Regulations, at the snapshot date of 5 April 2018.
+The report outlines the gender pay gap for Office for 2021, calculated as per the Regulations, at the snapshot date of 5 April 2021.

-This is the difference between average hourly pay (including any bonus) of males and females across the organisation, expressed as a percentage.
+This is the difference between average hourly pay (including any bonus) of males and females across the organization, expressed as a percentage.
 It is reported both as a mean average and as median average (mid-point) figure.

+The mean bonus gap difference of 28.7% and median of 12.1% is led by a higher proportion of male employees working in our top performing stores.
 There is no difference in the bonus and commission structure between male and female employees within Office.

-I confirm that Office is committed to the principle of gender pay equality and has prepared its 2018 gender pay gap results in line with mandatory requirements.
+I confirm that Office is committed to the principle of gender pay equality and has prepared its 2021 gender pay gap results in line with mandatory requirements.
 I confirm that the information contained in this report is accurate at the time of publishing.

 4th April 2022